Drangey Bird Cliff in North Iceland and the Viking Grettir the Strong

-I went on a truly memorable trip when I sailed by boat from Drangeyjarferðir tours and climbed up on the top of the steep Drangey island sea cliff in Skagafjörður fjord in North-Iceland
+I went on a truly memorable trip when I sailed by boat from Drangeyjarferðir tours, and climbed up to the top of the steep Drangey Island sea cliff in Skagafjörður fjord in North Iceland.

-There is only one way to climb up to the top of Drangey - on the man-made path at "Uppgönguvík" or the Climbing-Up-Cove.
+There is only one accessible path to the top of Drangey Island - on the man-made path at Uppgönguvík or the Climbing-Up-Cove.
 It is a steep path up to the top of the 180 m high cliff, but there are ropes and chains to make the ascent easier.
 And a ladder on the final climb.

-Top photo: Puffins on Drangey island - all my photos are taken in fog, so they are a little dark
+Top photo: Puffins on Drangey Island - all my photos are taken in fog, so they are a bit gloomy

-Drangey cliff is well known in Icelandic history, as here one of the best-known Vikings in Iceland, Grettir the Strong Ásmundarson (around 996) from the Grettis Saga (written in the 14th century), sought refuge for his 3 final years of being an outlaw.
+Drangey cliff is well known in Icelandic history, as here one of the best-known Vikings in Iceland, Grettir the Strong Ásmundarson (around 996) from the Grettis Saga, sought refuge for his 3 final years of being an outlaw.

-He is known for being the longest surviving outlaw in the Viking history of my country; he was an outlaw for almost 20 years!
+Grettir is known for being the longest-surviving outlaw in the Viking history of Iceland; he was an outlaw for almost 20 years!

 Climbing up Drangey

-Grettir stayed on Drangey island cliff for 3 years with his brother Illugi, and Glaumur, who had asked to come with them and work for them - and here Grettir was slain when he was 44 years old.
+Grettir stayed on Drangey Island for 3 years with his brother Illugi, and Glaumur, who had asked to come with them and work for them - and here Grettir was brutally slain when he was 44 years old.

-Grettir was so afraid of the dark that he had not wanted to be alone in Drangey, so Illugi offered to stay with him.
+Grettir was terrified of the dark after his battle with the feared ghost Glámur, who hunted Grettir's dreams.
+He did not want to be alone in Drangey, so his brother Illugi offered to stay with him.

-Grettir had chosen the Drangey cliff as his asylum, on the advice of Guðmundur ríki - the rich as there is only one way to climb up to the top of this steep cliff in the ocean.
-This is the route we took to climb to the top.
+Grettir had chosen the Drangey cliff as his asylum, on the advice of Guðmundur ríki - the rich, who was a well-known character in the Sagas, as there is only one way to climb up to the top of this very steep cliff in the middle of the sea.

-When Grettir was living on the island 2 ladders were put up to climb up on top of Drangey, but if the ladders were removed there was no climbing up, so Grettir was safe here.
+When Grettir was living on the island 2 ladders were put up to climb up on top of Drangey, but if the ladders were removed there was no other way to access the island, so Grettir was safe here.

-Drangey island - we were quite high up
+Drangey Island - we were quite high up and I felt dizzy

-Now there are ropes and chains to help visitors climb up to the top, and the final climb is done by climbing a ladder.
+Nowadays there are ropes and chains to help visitors climb up to the top, and the final climb is done via a ladder.
 It is quite steep in parts, but even kids can go on this tour, and they seem to love it.

 We arrived at a spot called Gvendaraltari - the altar of Gvendur, named after bishop Guðmundur the Good, who consecrated the island after a row of accidents.